PitarchAlexandre/city_shift/README.md

 🎨Initially, my plan was just to create a toggle that changed the brightness of the page.
 But as I worked on it, the project evolved into a day/night toggle for a cityscape🌇.
 Now, clicking the toggle switches between day☀️ and night🌙, affecting elements like the sky, buildings, and even a person moving across a window in one of the buildings.
 Along the way, I added other animations, such as turning building lights on/off and cars driving by.

 While the main focus was on CSS, I also worked with JavaScript for the interactivity.
-I realize that the CSS could be optimized by reducing redundancy, using parent classes more effectively by leveraging inheritance.🧑‍⚕️ I didn’t originally plan to implement so many features, so I ended up with a more complex structure than anticipated.🧑‍🏫 If I were to redo this, I would plan the project more carefully in advance to organize my HTML, CSS and JS more efficiently.
+I realize that the CSS could be optimized by reducing redundancy, using parent classes more effectively by leveraging inheritance.
+I didn’t originally plan to implement so many features, so I ended up with a more complex structure than anticipated.
+If I were to redo this, I would plan the project more carefully in advance to organize my HTML, CSS and JS more efficiently.

 I could also improve some of the JavaScript functions to make them more concise and cleaner, further reducing redundancy.